-This is a general outline of a business plan that will include the information applicable for most funding sources, so several different styles of plans do not need to be prepared.
-New businesses are generally required to provide more detail that an established business with an operating history.
+This is a general business plan outline that will include the information applicable for most funding sources, so several different styles of plans do not need to be prepared.
+New businesses are generally required to provide more details than an established business with an operating history.

 The outline represents a generalized approach.
-You need to tailor the plan to the specific circumstances of your business, emphasizing the strengths of the venture and address any potential problems or challenges to be faced.
-The more complete the plan, the more quickly funding decisions can be made.
+You need to tailor the plan to the specific circumstances of your business, emphasizing the venture's strengths and addressing any potential problems or challenges to be faced.
+The more complete the plan, the quicker funding decisions can be made.